Montane Winter Spine

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Montane Winter Spine is a non-stop winter ultra running event of 268 miles along the Pennine Way.
-The race starts in Edale, Derbyshire and finishes in Kirk Yetholm in the Scottish Borders.
-Entrants have a maximum time limit of 168 hours to complete the route.
-The course includes about 10,732 metres of ascent and 10,941 metres of descent.
-Typical January conditions are given as daytime temperatures between 0°C and 10°C and night-time temperatures between -10°C and 2°C, with around 8 hours of daylight.
-The event is limited to 150 places.
-The published entry cost is £1,345.
+The Montane Winter Spine is a non-stop endurance race covering 268 miles along the Pennine Way national trail.
+The race starts in Edale, Derbyshire, and finishes in Kirk Yetholm in the Scottish Borders.
+Participants have a time limit of 156 hours to complete the route.